hypercore-one/bridge-health/README.md

-# Zenon Orchestrator Status Page
+# Bridge Health Monitoring Service

 A production-ready Flask web application that monitors Zenon Network orchestrator nodes in real-time, providing a modern web dashboard and comprehensive JSON API endpoints with API key authentication.
+This service monitors the health of the Zenon bridge infrastructure by tracking orchestrator node status.

 ## Features